Reasons your Australian garden could be a dead zone

 5. The same plants struggle every year

-Three concerns of a dead zone garden
+Three consequences of a dead zone garden

 1. When pollinators and small creatures disappear